 Fixed Asset Accounting

-To outline Weber State University policy for establishing accountability for the fixed assets of the University consistent with State Board of Regents' Policy R561-3.
+To outline Weber State University policy for establishing accountability for fixed assets of the University consistent with State Board of Regents' Policies R561 and R572.

 A. Fixed Assets

 Land, equipment, buildings, improvements, infrastructure, library books, works of art and construction work in progress.

 The real property or acreage owned by the University, valued at acquisition cost plus expenses incurred in preparing the land for use.

 Items owned by the University with an acquisition cost as shown in Schedule "A," attached, and with a life expectancy of five years or more.
 Acquisition cost to include full cost of purchase plus freight and handling charges.
 Equipment items have their own identity and are not attached permanently to any building.

 The physical structures housing persons or property of the University.
 Buildings include items of equipment permanently attached.

 Items such as sidewalks, parking lots, retaining walls, fences and landscaping, which represent substantial value.